Adaptive Keyframe Selection for Scalable 3D Scene Reconstruction in Dynamic Environments: Conclusion and Future Works

 This paper presented an adaptive keyframe selection method that addresses a critical data bottleneck in real-time 3D perception.
 By intelligently selecting frames based on scene dynamics, our approach enables the creation of more accurate and detailed 3D reconstructions from significantly fewer data points.
 The method's effectiveness was demonstrated through consistent improvements in quality and efficiency when integrated into modern reconstruction networks, confirming its value as a practical module for scalable robotic systems operating in dynamic environments.
 These can then be used to seed generative models to synthesize diverse and physically plausible training scenarios, significantly broadening the data available for training robust robotic policies.

+The scientific value of this work lies in the formulation of a momentum-aware thresholding strategy that bridges the gap between simple temporal heuristics and complex, computationally expensive keyframe optimization.
+Practically, this provides a scalable solution for real-time robotic perception, allowing for high-quality environment modeling under restricted bandwidth and memory constraints.
 For future work, our work on efficient world understanding serves as a foundational step for several exciting research directions.
 First, while our hybrid error metric is robust, its reliance on appearance makes it sensitive to challenging illumination conditions \cite{11084466}, which we want to address in the future.
 Second, we plan to leverage the high-fidelity and compact 3D representations created by our method to address the long-tail data problem in robotics.
 The curated keyframes and resulting 3D models can serve as grounded "digital twins" of real-world events.